06066060606060/Summon-Unlock/README.md

 > This project interacts with a vehicle CAN bus.
 It is intended for controlled bench testing, code review, and research environments only.It sends signals directly to the controller.
 Do not use this on public roads or in any situation where unsafe behavior could put people or property at risk.
 You are responsible for your own testing, wiring, configuration, and local laws.
 ---
 ## What V2.3 Update Changes
-- Added a toggle in dashboard to enable TLSSC where it is not available.
+- Added a toggle in dashboard to enable TLSSC where it is not available.(you need a valid subscription)

 --------------------Update 2.2-------------------
 - bypass R79 EU restriction in AP